 Take a guided tour of Manoir Le Boutillier, a national historic site of Canada originally owned by John Le Boutillier, a major cod exporter (1850-1860).
-This authentically restored home with its period furnishings was also used as a warehouse and office.
+This authentically restored home with its period furnishings was also used as an office.
 Let your guide take you back in time to a period when this region was bustling with economic activity.

 Manoir Le Boutillier helps promote arts and crafts from the Gaspésie region by showcasing local maritime heritage.

-New: an exhibit of family portraits inside the manor.
+New: an exhibition of family portraits inside the manor.

 Take a break at the manor’s tea room, which serves Camellia Sinensis products.
 Our staff will tell you about the properties of various teas and offer you a selection of pastries made by local pastry chef Pascale Malo.